AniaBieniecka/HabitTrackerTool/README.md

 ## Usefull information for testing:

-Yo can test application using below link.
-Login data for testing are available on the Login page [Link to the application](https://habittracker.codingproject.hostingasp.pl/)
+Yo can test application using a below link.
+Login data for testing are available on the Login page <br>
+[Link to the application](https://habittracker.codingproject.hostingasp.pl/)